Table of contents

 You can calculate the percentage of the market you have and set the right goals to grow.
 The biggest problem is getting data on sales in the whole market.

-This metric shows you the percentage of dollars in customers’ pockets that they spend on you.
-You can get this data through marketing investigations or through focus groups.
+Share of Wallet is a digital marketing measurement KPI that shows the portion of a customer's spending going to your company compared to competitors.
+Both marketing and sales can impact this metric by providing value and retaining customers..
+You can get this data through marketing investigations or focus groups.
 Focus groups are a tough but interesting way to collect data because your clients will tell you insights that you could never have imagined!
 Just take the first step to meet them.

 Let’s say Ann spent $20 on your handmade cosmetics this month while she spent $120 on cosmetics in general.
 Your SOW would be 20/120 × 100% = 16.6%.
 Not as high as expected!

 20. Customer Retention Rate (CRR)